What is the BIBC?

 The BIBC has been operating for more than 80 years.
 It originated in the 1920’s under the Inspector of Labour as “The Cape Peninsula Building Trades Joint Board” and had as its logo “Fair wages and Conditions”.
 In October 1925, the Board was converted to “The Local and District Committee of the National Industrial Council of the Building Industry of South Africa”.
 In 1995, the Labour Relations Act created a new legislative framework and renamed Industrial Councils as Bargaining Councils.

 Our Legal Basis

 The Building Industry Bargaining Council (Cape of Good Hope) is a sector and area-specific Bargaining Council created in terms of the Labour Relations Act (1995).
 The Labour Relations Act (LRA) provides that employer and employee representative organizations within an industry or area can enter into collective agreements covering “any areas of mutual interest” and if they are sufficiently representative of the industry, the parties can approach the Minister of Labour to gazette these agreements and extend them to bind non-parties as well.
-The Collective Agreement is negotiated between the parties on an annual basis and once signed, is normally gazetted by the Minister with effect from 01 November each year.
-Thereafter, all persons engaged in the building industry within the demarcated area of the Building Industry Bargaining Council (BIBC) are required to comply with the terms of the collective agreement, whether they were signatories to the agreement or not.
+The Collective Agreement is generally negotiated between the parties every three years and once signed, is gazetted by the Minister with effect from 01 November of the applicable year.
+Thereafter, all persons engaged in the building industry within the demarcated area of the Building Industry Bargaining Council (BIBC) are legally obliged to comply with the terms of the collective agreement, whether they were signatories to the agreement or not.
 Although the BIBC is a creature of statute, it is not sponsored by the State and it is funded by levies paid equally by employers and employees.
-Click here to view The Council's Constitution.
+Click here to view The Council's Constitution

 Our Main Functions